-Mongolian is the official language of Mongolia and is generally divided into three groups (main dialects).
-So these are called Khalkh in majority parts of Mongolia (more than 90% of people in Mongolia are spoken).
-Dialect in the western part of Mongolia called Oirat, and this dialect is spoken now in Khovd, Uvs, and Bayan-Ulgii provinces, also in some regions of China and Kalmyks in Russia.
+Mongolian is the official language of Mongolia and is generally divided into three main dialects.
+The primary dialect, Khalkh, is spoken in much of Mongolia, comprising more than 90% of spoken Mongolian.
+Dialects in the western portion of Mongolia include Oirat, which is still spoken now in Khovd, Uvs, and Bayan-Ulgii provinces, as well as certain regions of China, and Kalmykia in Russia.

-An eastern group is closely related to Buryat Mongols in Dornod, Khentii provinces, as well as in parts of Russia and China, bordered with east part of Mongolia.
+Furthermore, an eastern dialect group is closely related to Buryat Mongols in eastern Dornod and Khentii provinces, as well as parts of Russia and China bordering eastern Mongolia.

-While Inner Mongolians are still using Old Mongolian script, in Republic Mongolia, people use the Mongolian Cyrillic alphabet in writing today.
-In 1941, Mongolian scientists identically created a writing system adopting from Russian Cyrillic Alphabet and added two letters (Ө, Ү) to the Russian Cyrillic.
+Inner Mongolians still use the Old Mongolian script, which can even be found on such modern establishments as McDonalds and Starbucks.
+However, in the modern Republic of Mongolia, the Mongolian Cyrillic alphabet is used.
+In 1941, Mongolian linguists developed a writing system adopting the Russian Cyrillic Alphabet, which included adding an additional two letters (Ө, Ү) to the original Russian Cyrillic.